Upcoming Webinar: Least Privileged AccessSign up now

 Kill switch feature

 Most modern VPNs include a kill switch feature.
 If a user accidentally loses connection to the VPN, the VPN will automatically terminate the internet access.
-This feature prevents users from accidentally leaking their real IP address, thus compromising their privacy.
+This keeps users' privacy by preventing any accidental leads of their real IP address.

 Dynamic IP address